mitmath/18369/README.md

 Partial confinement of light by defects, and intrinsic radiation losses due to coupling to light-line mode.
 Tradeoff between localization and loss (due to Fourier components inside the light cone).
 Discussed two mechanisms for large radiation Q despite the incomplete gap: delocalization and cancellation.

 New topic: photonic-crystal fibers.
 Discussed the various types from the handouts: photonic-bandgap vs. index guiding, and 2d-periodic vs. Bragg fibers (concentric "1d" crystals).
-Emphasized the importance of the band gap lying above the light line of air.

 **Further reading:** Shapters 7–9 of the book, tutorial slides starting on page 142.
 A nice way to understand holey fibers is the β⟶0 limit, which turns out to give a *scalar* wave equation as described in chapter 9 of the book.
 For a rigorous derivation of the scalar limit, see [this 1994 paper by Bonnet-Bendhia and Djellouli](http://dx.doi.org/doi:10.1093/imamat/52.3.271).
+I also mentioned "transformation optics", by which Maxwell's equations in arbitrary curvilinear coordinates can be written as "Cartesian" Maxwell equations with transformed materials: see [these notes](https://math.mit.edu/~stevenj/18.369/coordinate-transform.pdf).